Backup

 To turn backup to iCloud on, on a Mac running MacOS Ventura or Sonoma, set ► System Settings... ► Apple ID ► iCloud ► iCloud Drive to ON, and set ► System Settings... ► Apple ID ► iCloud ► iCloud Drive ► Options ► Documents ► Desktop & Documents Folders to ON.
 Whenever your Mac has an Internet connection, the folders will be backed up.
 (Instructions are similar for other versions of macOS.)

-When you have your backup set up, you can log in to icloud.com with your Apple ID from a web browser.
+When you have your backup set up, you can log in to icloud.com with your Apple Account from a web browser.
 (It will try to do the 2-factor text message thing.)
 There you can see your file storage, etc, and restore files lost from your Mac if necessary.
 If you back up your Contacts you can restore an old version in case something gets deleted or corrupted.
 (Twice now, I have had all my Contacts duplicated -- two cards for everybody -- and told iCloud to replace Contacts with a previous version, all better.)

 Apple Documents About iCloud Drive